award

 Traumatic brain injuries are common and can happen as a result of a variety of accidents, including:

 If you’ve recently been involved in an accident and experienced any form of impact to your head, it’s crucial to seek medical advice right away.
-Concussions, a common result of head injuries, can sometimes be deceptive.
+Concussions, atypical results of head injuries, can sometimes be deceptive.
 The symptoms may not manifest immediately, leading many to underestimate the severity of their condition.
 However, the effects of a concussion can be long-lasting, potentially affecting your overall well-being and cognitive abilities.

 Why It’s Important to Act Fast